Central Mindanao University Laboratory High School: Curriculum

-Panoramic shot of Central Mindanao University Laboratory High School from a vantage point of the school's front gate.
+Central Mindanao University Laboratory High School campus from a vantage point of the school's front gate.

 The current CMULHS curriculum is the former Science Curriculum, for those students who passed the ULHSAT at the top percentile ranks.

 Formerly, the curriculum had only two sections per year level.
 In 2005, the administration phased out the New Secondary Curriculum (NSEC) and replaced the NSEC section with a Science Curriculum section.
 As of 2008, the Science Curriculum is the only remaining curriculum offered in CMULHS.

 The school is using a science-based curriculum, which emphasizes and deals more with Sciences (General Science, Geology, Earth Sciences, Inorganic and Bio Chemistry, Biology, Genetics, Physics, and Environmental Sciences), and Mathematics (Algebra, Consumer Mathematics, Trigonometry, Geometry, Calculus, Computer Sciences, and Statistics).